 - HMRC has launched a tax helpline to provide guidance to businesses concerned about paying their tax due to the impact of coronavirus.
-Further details can be found online or the number is 0800 0159 559.

 - Companies House has produced guidance for if your business has been impacted by coronavirus and you need more time to file your accounts.